 The role of the menisci in the knee joint

 The knee has two menisci: a medial and a lateral one, located between the femur and the tibia.
-These small, crescent-shaped pads play an essential role in shock absorption, joint stability, and load distribution.
+These small, crescent-shaped pads play an essential role in shock absorption, joint stability, and load distribution during walking, running, or sports.

-In case of injury or tear, the knee becomes painful, unstable, or locked.
-If medical treatment is not enough to relieve symptoms, surgery may be considered.
+In the event of a meniscus injury or tear, the knee becomes painful, unstable or locked.
+If medical treatment (rest, physiotherapy, injections) is not sufficient to relieve the symptoms, a meniscus surgery may be considered to restore function and preserve the joint.

 When should meniscus surgery be considered?

 Not all meniscal injuries require surgery.
-Dr. Coulin recommends a conservative approach initially (rest, rehabilitation, pain relief), except in cases of joint blockage or unstable tear.
+Dr. Coulin always prefers a conservative approach initially (rest, rehabilitation, pain relief).
+Surgery is only indicated if symptoms persist or worsen.

-- The pain persists despite several weeks of treatment
+- The pain persists despite several weeks of medical treatment.

-- The tear makes it difficult to walk, play sports or perform daily activities.
+- The tear makes it difficult to walk, play sports or do work.

-The type of surgery will depend on the nature of the lesion, the patient's age, activity level, and the general condition of the cartilage.
-The procedure is performed on a case-by-case basis, depending on the symptoms, the patient's age, activity level, and imaging findings.
+The type of intervention depends on several criteria: the nature of the lesion, the patient's age, their activity level and the overall condition of the cartilage.
+Each decision is made on a case-by-case basis, after a clinical examination and appropriate imaging (MRI, X-rays).

 How does the procedure take place?

-Meniscus surgery is performed arthroscopically, a minimally invasive technique that allows surgery inside the joint using a camera and very fine instruments.
-It is generally performed on an outpatient basis.
+There meniscus surgery is carried out under arthroscopy, a minimally invasive technique that allows access to the inside of the joint using a camera and very fine instruments.
+It is generally performed on an outpatient basis, with return home the same day.

 Dr. Coulin has two main options:

-- Partial meniscectomy: this involves removing only the damaged part of the meniscus, preserving as much healthy tissue as possible.
+- Partial meniscectomy : the surgeon removes only the damaged part of the meniscus, while preserving as much healthy tissue as possible.
+This relieves symptoms while protecting the cartilage.

-The choice of technique is made based on the location, the age of the lesion, and the healing capacity of the meniscal tissue.
+The choice between meniscectomy and suture depends on the location, the age of the lesion and the healing potential of the meniscal tissue.

 What are the post-operative consequences ?